• Français

 Note: Extend your stay!

-This expedition aboard the Qilak sailboat is part of an itinerant journey along the Pacific coast, from Vancouver Island (Canada) to Kodiak Island.
+This expedition aboard the Amarok sailboat is part of an itinerant journey along the Pacific coast, from Vancouver Island (Canada) to Kodiak Island.
 You therefore have the possibility of extending your trip by registering for several expeditions!

 Our itinerary